matsuand/docs.docker.jp/app/working-with-app.md

 {% comment %}
 {% endcomment %}
 This action was performed directly against the app in the registry.
-Note that for DTR, the application will be prefixed with the Fully Qualified Domain Name (FQDN) of your trusted registry.

 {% comment %}
 {% endcomment %}